What is the ELD mandate?

 - Drivers operating a rental truck that was rented under the terms of a lease agreement that is 8 days or less in duration

-In addition, there are short-term waivers in place that allow small groups of drivers to continue using paper logs.
-Also, drivers that are fully exempt from the HOS rules due to using one of the exceptions in §390.3, §390.23, or §395.1 (government employees, drivers transporting agricultural commodities within 150 miles of the source, drivers operating utility service vehicles, etc.) are also exempt from using an electronic logging device while operating in the covered exempt capacity.
+In addition, there are short-term exemptions and waivers in place that allow small groups of drivers to continue using paper logs.
+Also, drivers that are fully exempt from the HOS rules due to using one of the exceptions in §390.3, §390.23, or §395.1 (government employees, drivers transporting agricultural commodities within 150 miles of the source during the state’s planting and harvesting season, drivers operating utility service vehicles, etc.) are also exempt from using an electronic logging device while operating under the exemption.

-What are the key requirements of the ELD mandate?
+What is the definition of harassment in the ELD mandate?

 Is there a reason to use ELDs even if the e-log mandate doesn’t require me to?

-From an electronic logging perspective, even if the company is exempt, they may choose, as a good business decision, to use an ELog solution that enables the carrier to:
+Even if the company is exempt, they may choose, as a good business decision, to use an ELD solution that enables the carrier to:

 - Effectively manage complex Hours of Service requirements